Mystfit/Sonoromancer/README.md

 1. Grab Openframeworks build 0071 (haven't tried building on 0072, will get around to it soon).

-2. Clone the repository with 'git clone http://github.com/Mystfit/Sonoromancer.git'.
+2. Clone the repository into openframeworks/apps/myApps(or devApps) with 'git clone http://github.com/Mystfit/Sonoromancer.git'.
 Grab the ofxOpenNI and ofxMidi submodules by running 'git submodule init' and 'git submodule update'.

 3. You'll need to make a small change in ofImage.cpp under libs/openframeworks/grpahics.
 On line 874 replace "type = GL_SOMETHINGSOMETHINGCANTREMEMBER;" with "type = GL_LUMINANCE32F_ARB;"